 This is a “purity test” where you rebut an argument by saying that the offender really wasn’t a member of your group.

-The ideas from that member of the club are wrong, but he isn’t really a member of our club as per our most recent declaration of values, so it doesn’t matter.
+The ideas from that member of the club are wrong, but he isn’t actually a true member of the club so his ideas do not matter.